Healthcare in Palestine: Barriers to access

 A 2012 article in The Lancet says the Israeli Military's blockade of the Gaza Strip as a major health challenge.
 Hospitals in the West Bank and in Gaza are sometimes not equipped to deal with more advanced medical problems and procedures.
 In such cases, doctors will refer their patients to more sophisticated treatment centers in Israel.
 Such treatment is often delayed by the Israeli bureaucratic process which has to approve requests.
-Ambulances traveling from the Palestinian territories to hospitals in east Jerusalem are often delayed or denied at security checkpoints.
+Ambulances traveling from Palestine to hospitals in East Jerusalem are often delayed or denied at security checkpoints.

 Moreover, within the West Bank, mobility is limited as residents must pass through Israeli checkpoints in order to travel in between various West Bank cities.
-This means that West Bank residents have trouble accessing health care providers located in other nearby West Bank towns.
+This means that West Bank residents have trouble accessing healthcare providers located in other nearby West Bank towns.
 The limited mobility has even more serious ramifications in emergency situations wherein ambulances traveling in between West Bank towns experience delays.

 According to the WHO, the residents of Gaza are in a particularly precarious position given Israeli tensions with the de facto Hamas government.
 Hamas claims that Israel has severely obstructed the flow of goods to that region since 2007, preventing the importation of essential medical equipment and prescription drugs.
 In recent years, periodic battles between Hamas militants and the Israeli Military have resulted in much damage to the medical infrastructure in Gaza which cannot be readily repaired due to limitations on the amounts of construction material being imported to the region.
 According to the Israeli government, it has imposed no restrictions whatever on medical supplies and equipment since 2010.
 In any case, supplies could be imported through Gaza's border with Egypt.

-Additionally, Palestinian officials maintain that the quality of health care professionals in Gaza has been hampered as they are often not permitted to travel abroad to conventions and training sessions where they can advance their skills and knowledge.
+Additionally, Palestinian officials maintain that the quality of healthcare professionals in Gaza has been hampered as they are often not permitted to travel abroad to conventions and training sessions where they can advance their skills and knowledge.

 Lack of control over Gaza

-Besides the problems posed by the conflict with Israel, a major challenge to health care in the PNA territories is the fact that the PNA is currently not at liberty to physically implement policy in Gaza.
-Currently, the extent of its involvement in Gaza health care is limited to the financial contributions it makes there.
+Besides the problems posed by the conflict with Israel, a major challenge to healthcare in the PNA territories is the fact that the PNA is currently not at liberty to physically implement policy in Gaza.
+Currently, the extent of its involvement in Gaza healthcare is limited to the financial contributions it makes there.